-Beirut Digital District (BDD): Located in the Bachoura district in the heart of Beirut, the BDD aims at building and developing technology clusters and linkages in Lebanon.
-By 2015, the zone will comprise 4 buildings with an area of 15000 square meters.
-The space is designed to host local as well as foreign ICT companies and to provide them with state of the art facilities, including access to advanced IT services and fiber optics infrastructure at reduced rates.
-The BDD is a Public Private Partnership (PPP) led by the Ministry of Telecommunications in collaboration with Berytech and ZRE. www.beirutdigitaldistrict.com
+Beirut Digital District (BDD): Located in Beirut, BDD aims to build and develop technology clusters and linkages in Lebanon.
+By 2018, the zone will comprise an area of 45,000square meters designed to host local and foreign ICT companies, providing them with state of the art facilities, including advanced ICT services and fiber optics infrastructure at reduced rates.
+The BDD initiative is let by the Ministry of Telecommunications in collaboration with Berytech and ZRE.

+www.beirutdigitaldistrict.com